hoegaarden/bingo/README.md

 you need to ensure the directories in the git repo are named correctly, the very same as you've named the workload namespaces and your clusters.

+All files, the `cluster.yml` and the `*workload*.yml` will ran through `ytt` before they get `kapp`lied.
+In those files you have accss to the following variables, which are derived from the directory path in the git repo (i.e.
+`$NS` & `$CLUSTER`)
+- in `cluster.yml`:
+  - `ns` the vSphere namespace the cluster is (about to) deployed into
+  - `cluster` the name of the cluster that is (about to) deployed
+- in `*workload*.yml`, if you load `ytt`'s `data` module:
+  - `data.values.clusterNS` the vSphere namespace of the cluster
+  - `data.values.cluster` the name of the cluster

 It runs everything in serial, and if there is an error on `apply` or `delete` it will just 🤷 and try again on the next update of the repo.

 ## Issues

-- It does not care about any ordering.
-If you need some ordering, e.g. delete the `pkgi` before deleting the `sa`, you need to figure that out on your own and slowly move objects from e.g. `workload.yml` to `workload.yml.delete`.
-- As said, if there are errors in an `apply` or `delete`, bingo won't care or retry.
-You need to figure it out out-of-band or force a re-run.
+- As said, if there are errors in an `kapp deploy` run, bingo won't care.
+It will tell you in the logs, but won't do much about it.
-- It only every runs once, when it gets notified by git-sync.
-It will then `apply` or `delete` everything, not just things that have changed.
-That is all left to k8s itself to figure out if things need to be done or not.
+  However, it will periodically reapply, by default every 5min.
-- Runs everything in serial
+- Runs everything in serial:
+  1. first runs all `cluster.yml`s
+  2. runs all `*workload*yml`, for on cluster after the other
 - Needs open firewalls, i.e. the supervisor cluster needs to be able to:
-  - pull the [git-sync] & [kubectl] images
+  - pull the [git-sync] & [bingo] images
   - pull the git repo from wherever you host it
   - connect from the pod in the bingo namespace to the loadbalancer fronting the kube-api of the guest cluster